Indra Mustafa

-Indra Mustafa (born 28 June 1999 in Bogor) is an Indonesian professional footballer who plays as a defender for Championship club Sriwijaya.
+Indra Mustafa (born 28 June 1999 in Bogor) is an Indonesian professional footballer who plays as a defender.

 Club career

 Persib Bandung

 He was signed for Persib Bandung to play in Liga 1 in the 2018 season.
 Mustafa made his professional debut on 8 April 2018 in a match against Mitra Kukar at the Gelora Bandung Lautan Api Stadium, Bandung.

 Borneo Samarinda

 Mustafa was signed for Borneo Samarinda to play in Liga 1 in the 2022–23 season.

 International career

 In 2018, Mustafa represented the Indonesia U-19, in the 2018 AFC U-19 Championship.